 I seek a balance between having lots of recognizable physical features (especially the silhouettes: front, side & top), real-world color schemes, dynamic features (such as rotors and wheels that spin, doors that open, operable winches), plus economy and simplicity.
 I avoid “greebles” meant to enhance appearances which mostly add cost and complexity.
-My models range from being dozens to hundreds of bricks.
+My models range in size from under 25 elements to tallying into the thousands.
 So far most of my models are scaled to one foot = one stud, thus close to mini-fig scale.

 My Choices of Projects: